 The 2013-14 year saw Coach Hall named as Collegiate Coach of the Year by “This is American Rugby.”
 Star fullback, Rose Bernheim, was named Collegiate 7s player of the year by RugbyMag.com and four Norwich players joined an illustrious list of College All-Americans.

-In addition to his work at Norwich, Coach Hall has coached and currently serves as advisor to the United States Combined Services Team.
-He has participated in International 7s contests with that team, playing Japan and Argentina as well as the USA Stripes and many of the top club 7s teams in the country.
+In addition to his work at Norwich, Hall is the summer season head coach for the Mad River Men’s Rugby Club in Stowe, Vermont.
+He has previously coached the United States Combined Services Team, competing in International 7s contests against Japan and Argentina, and playing many of the top club 7s teams in the country.

 Prior to taking the position with USCS, Hall served on the Under-20 Women’s National Team as backfield coach.
 Working under the genius and artistry of legendary coach Bryn Chivers, Hall helped the USA U-20s in four international matches, claiming victories over South Africa and Canada.
 In summer of 2011, Hall was a member of the National Team coaching staff that finished second at the U20’s Nation’s Cup.
 He has also coached various regional and local All-Star teams, including the Northeast U-20 side, the NERFU Selects and the Vermont All-Stars.

 Hall was a founding member and served on the Executive Committee of the American College Rugby Association.
 He has played an integral role in the promotion and development of varsity women’s rugby.